 One of the most common plumbing code violations is not allowing enough space around a toilet and other bathroom fixtures.
 There should be sufficient clearance space around a toilet so that it can be used comfortably.
 While specific clearance minimums vary from area to area, code generally requires that finished walls be no less than 15″ from a toilet.
 If you’re moving or installing a toilet yourself, you’ll need to do some research first to discover the regulations for your city.
 And remember, if drywall hasn’t yet been installed, you’ll need to account for its measurement in the finished wall.

 Plumbing repairs and installations can be expensive projects.
 To ensure the work is done properly and will last for many years, consider calling in a licensed, local plumber.

 Howell Services provides quality, trusted plumbing services to the Fort Bend area.
-All of our plumbers are fully licensed, insured and bonded, and they are knowledgeable about code requirements — which means they do the job right.
-Call us today to schedule a repair, installation or a comprehensive plumbing inspection of your home.
+All of our plumbers are fully licensed, insured, and bonded, and they are knowledgeable about code requirements – which means they do the job right.
+Call us today to schedule a repair, installation, or comprehensive plumbing inspection of your home.